THE BOY WHO HARNESSED THE WIND (2019)

-In his debut as a director, Chiwetel Ejiofor has delivered an emotional, adrenaline filled movie to the theatres.
+In his debut as a director, Chiwetel Ejiofor has delivered an emotional, adrenaline-filled movie to the theatres.
 The movie is fulfilling, filled with a lot of new faces like Maxwell Simba, and new to big screens, Malawian actress Lilly Banda.

 The movie is both entertaining and eye-opening.
-With its genuineness on the life struggles of the Kamkwamba family and the village they belonged to relates to the life struggles of what a lot of Malawians are going through, more especially those in farming families.
+Its genuineness on the life struggles of the Kamkwamba family and the village they belonged to relates to the life struggles of what a lot of Malawians are going through, more especially those in farming families.
 The costumes for the movie were also greatly thought for, perfectly mimicking how a Malawian villager dresses in their everyday life.

 What also stole attention was the Chichewa in the film.
 Chichewa being the official Malawian language, was the most used language of the movie.
-This is one of the things I and a lot more others were anxious of, seeing as there was an uproar when the trailer had come out.
-However, the Chichewa was actually at par, making a lot marvel at the actors and actresses who had a limited time to learn the language.
+This is one of the things I and a lot more others were anxious about, seeing as there was an uproar when the trailer had come out.
+However, the Chichewa was actually at par, making a lot of marvel at the actors and actresses who had a limited time to learn the language.
 And hey, they were more audible than our president (bants).